oicr-gsi/shesmu/README.md

     WantedBy=multi-user.target

 Now create `/srv/shesmu`.
 In this directory, the other configuration files will be placed (see below).
-A script containing all the olives should be created as `/srv/shesmu/main.shesmu`.
+Shesmu can read many `.shesmu` scripts containing multiple olives from `/srv/shesmu`.
 If you don't know how to write them, just create an empty file and Shesmu will start with that.

 Start the server using: